 The towering waterfall is a sight to behold throughout the year.
 While some other waterfalls we would see later on this road trip reduced their flows to trickles, Burney Falls was a splashing, roaring giant even during the last days of summer.

 The most popular overlook sits at the bottom of the waterfall, separated from the trail by a large pool.
-The hike here is short, only 0.3 mile.
+The hike to this vintage point is short, only 0.3 mile.
 If you want to explore the park a little bit more, hike the entire 1.2-mile Burney Falls Loop Trail.
-This forest adventure can take up to an hour, but it’s well worth it.
+This forest adventure can take up to an hour.

 Stop 2: Subway Cave